 Well, as a matter of fact, I do think there’s another major contender: maple!
 There’s nothing quite like pure maple syrup.
 It’s perfect with pancakes, waffles, in coffee, over yogurt… and of course, in desserts.

-I’ve already shared my love for Soft Maple Sugar Cookies and Chocolate Maple Bacon Donuts with you guys, but I’m not stopping there.
+I’ve already shared my love for Soft Maple Sugar Cookies with you guys, but I’m not stopping there.
 This recipe for maple snickerdoodles, AKA mapledoodles, is just too good.
 Each one is soft, buttery, and moist, with the perfect shot of maple flavor, plus that classic cinnamon-sugar coating.

 The Ingredients You’ll Need

 So, what will you need to make maple snickerdoodles?
 For the maple flavor, you’ll need both maple syrup and maple extract.
 The rest of the items are standard baking ingredients you probably already have.
 Here’s the list: